INTRODUCTION TO THE DIOCESE AND BISHOP OF MANCHESTER:

 19. Other duties as assigned.

-1. Master’s degree or equivalent in Theology (preference for sacramental), Religious Education, or related field, plus at least 5 years of related experience in Parish Faith Formation.
+1. Master’s degree or equivalent in Theology, Religious Education, or related field, preferred.
+The ideal candidate will have 5 years of related experience in Parish Faith Formation.

 2. Deep faith and personal commitment to the life of the Church, and a desire to teach and communicate this with others.